OneIdentity/SafeguardCustomPlatform/SampleScripts/README.md

-If you need help understanding the content of these sampe scripts, it is highly recommended that you read the <a href="../wiki">wiki documentation</a>.
+If you need help understanding the content of these sample scripts, it is highly recommended that you read the <a href="../wiki">wiki documentation</a>.

 These sample custom platform scripts are organized by the protocol used for managing